rabindratamang/simple-mvc/README.md

 # SIMPLE MVC
-MVC pattern implementation using core PHP.
+A simple MVC pattern implementation using core PHP.

 ## Contributing
 1. Fork it!